ammoryindub/ammoryindub/README.md

 - 👯 I’m looking to collaborate on innovative prototype - new ideas - entrepreneurial opportunities
 - 🤔 I’m looking for getting hired (remotely if possible!) willing to travel domestically and Internationally upto 40-50% an ideal job would be in the travel and hospitality sector (Destination Manager possibly!)
-- 💬 Ask me about Strategy / Operations
+- 💬 Ask me about Strategy / Operations / Research & Development
 - 📫 How to reach me: a84_zidane@windowslive.com
 - ⚡ Fun fact: Love watching animes